openstack-archive/development-proposals/user-stories/draft/high-scale-media-Telco-apps.rst

 concurrent TCP connections (hundreds of thousands) to cater for large numbers of clients using TCP.

-Perimeta must be able to coexist with VMs which do not have these requirements on the same host, so long as it can provide sufficient dedicated resources.
+It is highly desirable that Perimeta should be able to co-exist on the same host with VMs which do not share these specific requirements, so long as the host can provide sufficient dedicated resources, otherwise host hardware will not be used efficiently.
 For example, just because Perimeta may not require security group function it does not mean this can be disabled at a host scope, or just because Perimeta uses SR-IOV or DPDK it does not mean that all VMs on that host must do so.

 User Stories
 ------------